Bachelor of Design in Architecture

 Our undergraduate programs foster a sense of stewardship for the local and global built environment by providing opportunities for students to engage with College of Design faculty and research centers, enroll in service learning courses, and study abroad.

 The School of Architecture offers two undergraduate architecture degrees: BDA and BS.
-The professional Master of Architecture (M. Arch) is required to become a licensed architect in the state of Minnesota, and throughout the U.S.
+The professional Master of Architecture (M. Arch) is an accredited program.
+Accreditation is required to become a licensed architect in the state of Minnesota, and throughout the U.S.